Wangui appears in court carrying a message on her T-Shirt

 Two key suspects in the murder of Ms Mary Wambui were on Tuesday arraigned in court.

-Ms Judy Wangui, the mistress of Ms Wambui’s husband Joseph Kori and car hire dealer Michael Githae appeared before the court and were expected to take at Kiambu High Court
+Ms Judy Wangui, the mistress of Ms Wambui’s husband Joseph Kori and car hire dealer Michael Githae appeared before the court and were expected to take a plea at Kiambu High Court.

 The plea was pushed to Tuesday next week because Ms Wangui’s lawyer Cliff Ombeta was not in court.